Code of Conduct

 Stories connect people and bring them together.
 We want StoryBilder to do the same.
 Here are some guidelines to help ensure our community remains a productive, helpful place.

 StoryBilder was designed to promote diversity.
 Unfortunately, though, licensing and copyright issues are complicated and expensive.
-And, because we're starting the library using readily available, public-domain literature, we know the majority of these assets happen to be written by or feature characters and ethnicities designed for a traditionally white, male world.
+This means our starting resources in the lending library will come from readily available, public-domain literature.
+We know the majority of these assets happen to be written by or feature characters and ethnicities designed for a traditionally white, male world.
 So while we are actively looking for stories and characters that reflect a wide range of cultures and gender viewpoints, this is going to take some time.
 We also don't want to eliminate the classics altogether, because not only are they culturally and historically important, but they also give us a huge repository of story formats, characters and places that give us a good place to start.

-That said, if you would like us to develop a library set for any public domain work written by or featuring women/LGBTQ/nonbinary/POCs/International people and cultures, you can:
+That said, if you would like us to develop a library set for any public domain works written by or featuring LGBT people, marginalized genders, people of colour, and non-Western perspectives, you can:

 - Drop us a line.
 Be sure to include the particulars of the work and tell us why you think it's important and should be made available for sharing.
 We'll put the work on our development list, though it might take a while for us to get to it.

-- If you'd like to use our assets but want to make them your own, go ahead!
+- Feel free to adapt and alter our classic literature assets and make them your own!
 Our library is meant to be a starting point, not a final word.
-Want to make Hamlet female or make him the Prince of Apple Danishes?
+Want to change Hamlet's gender or make them the Prince of Apple Danishes?
 Do it!
 Feel free to rewrite what you don't like and make it your own.
+We're making it easy for you to reimagine these characters and plots so they support your story, rather than defining it.

-- If you don't like our current selection, go ahead and create your own story assets in your StoryBilder.
-You're not obligated to use our assets, and we're working hard to make sure you're not limited by them.
+- If you don't like our current selection, go ahead and create your own.
+You're not obligated to use the library, and there are plenty of other tools and toys for you to enjoy.

 Abusive/Hate Speech and Bullying